Code-Institute-Submissions/CollinWuY-TGC-Project2/README.md

 ### TGC - Interactive Development Milestone Project 2 ###
 By: **Collin Wu Yuewei** -- *Code Institute Batch 8* --

 An interactive website meant to help local Singaporean's to find alternative carparking in HDB areas when their destination is full-up.
-Singapore is a tightly dense metropolitan city, where many drive to highly dense congregation locations like malls, hotels, cinemas, offices... etc. Many of times, these places face full carpark queue lines, and people may even wait up to an hour before finding carpark at such location.
-Luckily in Singapore, there are many residential Housing Developement Board (HDB) carparks close-by these areas that area easily accessible and cheaper, though it requries a short-walk to the location.
+Singapore is a tightly dense metropolitan city, where many drive to highly dense congregation locations like malls, hotels, cinemas, offices... etc.

+Many of times, these places face full carpark queue lines, and people may even wait up to an hour before finding carpark at such location.
+Luckily in Singapore, there are many residential Housing Developement Board (HDB) carparks close-by these areas that area easily accessible, automated with gantries and slots tracking, though it requries a short-walk to the location.
 This website aims to helps you find these carparks and inform you the available slots left within a 500m zone.

 ![Website Preview Image](/assets/images/WhereToPark.png "Where to Park Website Homepage")
 ![Website Preview Image](/assets/images/WhereToPark2.png "Where to Park Website Search Page")